 Al-Rayan International School is a candidate school* for the CP.
-This school is pursuing authorization as an IB World School.
+This school is an IB World School.
 IB World Schools share a common philosophy- a commitment to high-quality, challenging, international education- that we believe is important for our students.
 For further information about the IB and its programmes visit http://www.ibo.org.

 (Years 12 and 13) IB Diploma Programme

 Since August 2015, Al-Rayan International School has offered the International Baccalaureate Diploma Programme (IBDP) in Years 12 and 13.
 ARIS is an IB World School.

 The Diploma Programme enjoys a high level of respect and recognition among the world’s higher education institutions.
 For students, success in the DP often results in advanced standing, course credit, scholarships, and other admissions related benefits at many universities.
 The DP is academically rigorous and noted for its high academic standards, its commitment to service, and for creating international-mindedness through understanding multiple perspectives.